farynaa/rsschool_cv/cv/cv.md

 ## ENGLISH
 **[Upper-intermediate](https://www.cambridgeenglish.org/test-your-english/general-english/)**

-Good technical language skills.
+Good technical reading skills.
 Do understand what native speaker is trying to explain.
 Can also speak english [from my heart](https://www.youtube.com/watch?v=SURGrWNK4-4)